 - With regard to civil and administrative law, the majority of judges, lawyers and prosecutors assess that the balance between parties is similar both in the laws and actual practice, but more lawyers say that neither law nor practice provides equality of arms.
-With regard to criminal law, the majority of judges and prosecutors assess the balance between the parties as similar both in laws and in practice, but fewer than half of lawyers agree with this assessment. - Lawyers have fewer possibilities to gather and introduce evidence into the court than prosecutors in criminal law, which lawyers claim creates an imbalance between parties - Most lawyers think there is a balance of parties in civil law; one notable exception is the practice of placing the burden of proof on the applicant in discrimination cases, which goes against the law - In administrative proceedings, 84 percent of judges fully or mainly agreed that there is equality of arms both in the law and practice, and around 65-75 percent of private, NGO and LAS lawyers gave fully or mainly positive evaluations.
-However, almost one-fourth of private lawyers (24%) stated that equality of arms in administrative cases is not mainly or fully provided in the law or observed in practice, with around 12 percent of NGO and LAS lawyers stating the same. - Unrepresented defendants can cause an imbalance if the judge gives them special treatment, or if the judge confuses or misleads them
+With regard to criminal law, the majority of judges and prosecutors assess the balance between the parties as similar both in laws and in practice, but fewer than half of lawyers agree with this assessment. - Lawyers have fewer possibilities to gather and introduce evidence into the court than prosecutors in criminal law, which lawyers claim creates an imbalance between parties - Most lawyers think there is a balance of parties in civil law; one notable exception is the practice of placing the burden of proof on the applicant in discrimination cases, which goes against the law - 22% and 21% of lawyers think that administrative law does not provide balance between parties in law and in practice, respectively - Unrepresented defendants can cause an imbalance if the judge gives them special treatment, or if the judge confuses or misleads them